emilypx/appfair.github.io/index.md

 Only the portion of your app contained in your app organization's `/APP-ORG/App` fork is required to be covered by the AGPL.
 You can develop any portion of your app in a separate repository, which can be covered by any license of your choosing (provided the source code is available during the fairground's `integrate-release` phases).

+### Can I make my own fairground?

+The "App Fair" is the reference implementation of a fairground, using a model of non-commercial copyleft open-source projects that mandate source transparency and explicit security entitlements.
+Alternative fairground models are possible by simply mirroring the structure and repositories of the `appfair` organization.
+The bulk of the fairground's logic is in the `Fair` library, which you can customize to handle any custom rules for your implementation.

 ## Troubleshooting